 The Moroccan Djellaba is perhaps the most important traditional garment for Moroccans; since it is meant for both sexes, complies with Islamic guidelines of modesty, can protect from either cold or heat, and is a very practical everyday piece of clothing!
-As for celebrations and big events, you will catch Moroccan women wearing the most beautifully decorated traditional caftans (basically a fancier Djellaba but without the hood), or a T’kchita (a double layer caftan).
+As for celebrations and big events, you will catch Moroccan women wearing the most beautiful traditional caftans (basically a fancier Djellaba but without the hood and more decoration), or a T’kchita (a double layer caftan).
 For such occasions, men wear either a Gandora, Djabadour or Selham depending on the event.
 For footwear, Moroccans love their traditional Belgha, a soft leather closed toe sandal varied in color and decoration.

 Read More: Moroccan Traditional clothes